bjsonnen/homelab/README.md

             Helm
         </td>
         <td>
             A package manager for Kubernetes.
+With Helm you can install applications directly to Kuberntes.
+Used to provide templates which are then reconfigured.
         </td>
     </tr>
     <tr>